Note

 ModuleMap

-used to intialize it.
-In the case where the input contains more
+used to initialize it.
+In cases where the input contains more

-the same keys as the input, with the correct output meatdata.
+with the same keys as the input, now with the

-# apply the ModuleMap to the whole feature tensor map
+# apply the ModuleMap to the whole tensor map of features

 prediction_full = linear_mmap(feature_tensormap)